ericdai/S3/docs/USING_PUBLIC_CLOUDS.rst

   The main and overflow buckets of storage class :code:`multi-regional` must be set to the same location.

-The buckets must have versioning enabled:

-- This can be set using the cloud shell with command :code:`gsutil versioning on gs://${bucketname}`;
+The buckets must have versioning enabled.
+Set this using the command :code:`gsutil versioning on gs://${bucketname}` in the cloud shell.
-- With AWS CLI set to the google endpoint and credentials, use :code:`put-bucket-versioning` from the :code:`s3api` commands on your bucket of choice;
+With AWS CLI set to the Google endpoint and credentials, use :code:`put-bucket-versioning` from the :code:`s3api` commands on your bucket of choice.

 If using other tools, see those tools' documentation.